 - Read our in-depth Olympus OM-D E-M10 Mark IV review

 On paper, the Canon EOS M50 Mark II is a feature-packed APS-C camera with plenty to offer for traveling content creators.
-Its 24.1MP sensor is capable of producing great stills, with good dynamic range, decent noise control and a 10fps burst speed.
+Our tests found that its 24.1MP sensor is capable of producing great stills, with good dynamic range, decent noise control and a 10fps burst speed.
 The odd reality is that the original M50 also offered these things: what’s new with the Mark II is not hardware, but software.
 That means it still suffers from the same heavy 1.5x crop on 4K video and ships with a slower phase-detect autofocus system.

 But there are also advantages.
 It gains eye-detect autofocus for both stills and video, as well as the option to shoot vertical videos – ideal for would-be influencers.
 Added to that are a video-recording button available on the touchscreen, a movie self-timer and the option for YouTubers to wirelessly live stream – provided they have more than 1,000 subscribers.
 So it’s far from a total overhaul and existing M50 owners should stick with what they’ve got.
 But for new users, the M50 Mark II is a versatile entry-level option for capturing travel stills and video.